snd/hinoki/README.md

 this is the second level of indirection.

-### sources in detail

 sources can generate factories for keys on the fly. method missing. check out [umgebung]() which parses environment variables

 what if we want to add `five`

-its not very convenient to extend our source function every time

-a source can also be an object mapping keys to the factories for those keys:

 often though